ibm-cloud-docs/vmwaresolutions/vmonic/eos-vsphere65.md

 # End of Support for vSphere 6.5 instance deployments
 {: #eos-vsphere65}

 {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere® 6.5 ended on 10 October 2021.
 Beginning on this date, you can no longer order new VMware vCenter Server® instances with vSphere 6.5.
+Your existing vCenter Server instances with vSphere 6.5 become read–only in the VMware Solutions console.

 For IBM-provided licenses, IBM has negotiated an extension to support vSphere 6.5 until 4 November 2022 so that you can complete your migrations.